abhishekY495/Web-Development-Resources/README.md

 # Web-Development
-This repo contains resources that i will use to be a Web Developer.
+Resources to be a Web Developer.

-Will try to keep the resources upto date.

 #